DristiDatta/Transformer_Guided_Noise_Detection/README.md

 Each script performs the following steps:

-- Noise detection using Isolation Forest
+- Noise detection using Transformer-guided Isolation Forest
-- Noise correction using Kriging (for baseline) or cGAN (for proposed)
+- Noise correction using cGAN
 - Output saving of corrected datasets for SOC modeling

 ---